dr-jts/crunchyblog/pgfs-cql/index.md

 ```
 ![](pgfs-cql-ilike-mo.png)

-And of course the filter can be made as complex as needed if more conditions are required, which is much harder to do with a function.
+And of course the filter can be made as complex as needed if more conditions are required, which is harder to do with a function.

-Function serving is still very powerful for things like [generating spatial data](https://blog.crunchydata.com/blog/tile-serving-with-dynamic-geometry) and [routing](https://blog.crunchydata.com/blog/routing-with-postgresql-and-crunchy-spatial)).
+But function serving is still very powerful for things like [generating spatial data](https://blog.crunchydata.com/blog/tile-serving-with-dynamic-geometry) and [routing](https://blog.crunchydata.com/blog/routing-with-postgresql-and-crunchy-spatial)).

-## More to come!
+## More to come...

 As promised above, we'll publish a blog post on the spatial filtering capabilities of CQL soon.
 And there's other interesting spatial capabilites in `pg_featureserv` which we'll discuss in a further post.

-CQL support will be rolled out in [`pg_tileserv`](https://github.com/CrunchyData/pg_tileserv) soon.
+CQL support will be rolled out in [`pg_tileserv`](https://github.com/CrunchyData/pg_tileserv) soon as well.
 This brings some exciting possibilites for large-scale data visualization!

-## Try it!

-PostgreSQL still provides more powerful expression capabilities than are available in CQL.
+PostgreSQL provides even more powerful expression capabilities than are available in CQL.
 There's things like string concatenation and functions, the `CASE` construct for "computed if", and others.
 What kinds of things would you like to see `pg_featureserv` support?

+## Try it!

+CQL filtering will be included in the forthcoming pg_featureserv Version 1.3.
+But you can try it out now by simply [downloading](https://github.com/CrunchyData/pg_featureserv#download) the latest build.
-And what use cases do you have for CQL filtering?
+Let us know what use cases you find for CQL filtering!
-Let us know!